alwaysabdulr/BomMail/README.md

 support the creator!! instagram https://www.instagram.com/alwaysabdulr/

-use this to send emails with different body text and different subject name!!
+use this to send emails with different body text and different subject names!!
-This is a powerful tool that helps you to clog up email accounts with spam.... copying of this code is strictly probibited...
+This is a powerful tool that helps you to clog up email accounts with spam.... copying of this code is strictly prohibited...
 Enjoy within legal limits

 how to install and use: